Eurasian Watermilfoil in McGregor Lake

-2. Respect the buoys!
-Green buoys will be placed to mark the heavily invested parts of our lake.
+3. Respect the buoys!
+The buoys will be placed to mark the heavily invested parts of our lake.
 Please avoid these areas.
 That means no swimming or boating in the area as your propeller and paddles can cut the weed and then spread it to other areas of the lake.

 4. Pick up the pieces!
 Even a small piece of milfoil can take root.
 Don’t leave uprooted milfoil on your dock.
 If you see fragments floating by, pick them up and put them in the garbage.

 5. Root out the problem!
 As some milfoil management methods can do more harm than good, please contact email@example.com before attempting to remove the weed yourself.
 Please avoid raking & cutting the weed as it causes fragmentation which is difficult to pick up and is the leading method by which the Eurasian watermilfoil proliferates.
 This method is also not permitted by Québec’s Ministère de l’Environnement et de la Lutte contre les changements climatiques (MELCC).
 While several techniques and products have been tried to control watermilfoil, the only two methods currently supported by the MELCC (both still require special permits) are:

-- the placement of burlap over the weed, that is weighted with heavy objects (not sand)
+- the placement of jute/burlap over the weed, that is weighted with heavy objects (not sand)

 - Diver Assisted Suction Harvesting (DASH) method.
 The Federation of Lakes of Val-des-Monts is exploring the feasibility of using the DASH method.
 While more expensive, it is the only approved removal method and has had some success in some northern US states like Vermont, and the Province of British Columbia.